-BPA is authorized by Congress to issue and sell bonds to the U.S. Treasury, and have outstanding at any one time, up to \$7.70 billion aggregate principal amount of bonds.
+BPA is authorized by Congress to issue and sell bonds to the U.S. Treasury and to have outstanding at any time up to \$7.70 billion aggregate principal amount of bonds.
 Of the \$7.70 billion in U.S. Treasury borrowing authority, \$1.25 billion is available for electric power conservation and renewable resources, including capital investment at the FCRPS hydroelectric facilities owned by the USACE and Reclamation, and \$6.45 billion is available for BPA's transmission capital program and to implement BPA's authorities under the Northwest Power Act.
-Of the \$7.70 billion, \$750.0 million can be issued to finance Northwest Power Act related expenses.
+Of the \$7.70 billion, \$750.0 million can be issued to finance Northwest Power Act-related expenses.
 The interest on BPA's outstanding bonds is set at rates comparable to rates on debt issued by other comparable federal government institutions at the time of issuance.
 Bonds can be issued with call options.

 As of Sept.
-30, 2019, and 2018, no bonds outstanding were related to Northwest Power Act expenses.
+30, 2021, and 2020, no bonds outstanding were related to Northwest Power Act expenses.

 As of Sept.
-30, 2019, \$1.68 billion of variable-rate bonds are callable by BPA at par value on their interest repricing dates, which occurs every six months.
-The remaining \$3.60 billion of bonds are callable by BPA at a premium or discount, which is calculated based on the current government agency rates for the remaining term to maturity at the time the bonds are called.
+30, 2021, \$531.3 million of variable-rate bonds are callable by BPA at par value on their interest repricing dates, which occurs every three or six months.
+The remaining \$5.10 billion of bonds are callable by BPA at a premium or discount, which is calculated based on the current government agency rates for the remaining term to maturity at the time the bonds are called.
 As of Sept.
-30, 2018, \$1.46 billion of variable-rate bonds were outstanding.
+30, 2020, \$1.01 billion of variable-rate bonds were outstanding.